newrelic/k8s-metadata-injection/README.md

 The command above requires the following files from this repo: `create-certs.sh`, `newrelic-metadata-injection-manual-nocert.yaml`.

 ## Development

 ### Prerequisites

 For development process [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube) and [Skaffold](https://github.com/GoogleCloudPlatform/skaffold) tools are used.

 * [Install Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/).
 * [Install Skaffold](https://github.com/GoogleCloudPlatform/skaffold#installation).

+Minikube is well known and wil provide a development Kubernetes cluster with easy setup.
+Skaffold, when started in dev mode, is constantly monitoring the project for changes and whenever one is detected it redeploys everything to the development cluster.

 ### Configuration